haberdashPI/vscode-modal-keys/docs/doc_index.md

 Here, it is assumed you understand the conventions of Vim: if you are new to what normal mode is, and how modal editors work, [read the tutorial](./tutorial.html).
 If you are familiar with vim, but want to get started without reading the docs, you can [use a preset](./preset_index.html)

 ModalKeys has two built in modes, and as many custom modes as you want.
-By default, VSCode will open in normal mode.
+By default, VSCode will open in normal mode. ([This can be changed](#start-in-normal-mode))

 To define the key mappings for these modes, you should create a javascript file (e.g. `mybindings.js`).
 When run, the file should evaluate to an object with the single property `keybindings`; this should define all of your bindings.
 If your bindings are simple enough you can also use a `json` or `jsonc` file (but this will limit the flexibility of your bindings).